AndrewSink/3D-Low-Poly-Generator/README.md

 Try it out: [3D Low Poly Generator](https://lowpoly3d.xyz/)

+Find this project useful?
+You can buy me a [coffee on Ko-Fi](https://ko-fi.com/andrewsink)!

 The 3D Low Poly Generator lets you import an .STL file and create a low poly masterpiece of your own, perfect for 3D printing!
 The entire process is done in-browser using [three.js](https://threejs.org/), so there's no additional software to load or learn.
 Just upload a file and start experimenting!

 <img width="640" alt="hi1" src="https://user-images.githubusercontent.com/46334898/182034633-92e4ebee-e0a1-4978-a8f4-6004796d1ea6.png">